MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+is it showing up properly?
+I tried to merge the two together and it should be showing up in Cplayer - mf

 If were just ignoring all the work i did that made the program work in my branch let me know what i can do at this point - JW